zenefits/ui-demo/components/forms/src/formik/masked-input/FormMaskedInput.md

-A variation of [Form.TextInput](Form.TextInput) that constrains user input.
+A variation of [FormTextInput](FormTextInput) that constrains user input.
 Useful for structured input like telephone numbers.

 #### Examples